pranavq212/ContosoInsurance/docs/_posts/01-02-03-run-ios-mobile-client.md

 category: DEMO
 ---

+{% include header.md %}

-# How To: Run the iOS mobile client app for local execution and debugging on the iOS simulator##
+## How To: Run the iOS mobile client app for local execution and debugging on the iOS simulator##

 1. Use Visual Studio 2015 to open the **src/Cloud/ContosoInsurance-Mobile.sln** Visual Studio Solution file.
    1.Set up your Mac computer to act as a remote build machine.